simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jun 25-Jun 27 2024
+Solar Radiation Storm Forecast for Jun 26-Jun 28 2024

-              Jun 25  Jun 26  Jun 27
+              Jun 26  Jun 27  Jun 28
-S1 or greater   10%      5%      1%
+S1 or greater    5%      5%      5%

-Rationale: A slight chance for an S1 (Minor) solar radiation event will persist through 25 Jun due to recent activity from the western limb.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jun 24 2024 0452 UTC.
+The largest was at Jun 25 2024 1245 UTC.

-Radio Blackout Forecast for Jun 25-Jun 27 2024
+Radio Blackout Forecast for Jun 26-Jun 28 2024

-              Jun 25        Jun 26        Jun 27
+              Jun 26        Jun 27        Jun 28
-R1-R2           60%           60%           60%
+R1-R2           55%           55%           55%
-R3 or greater   15%           15%           15%
+R3 or greater    5%            5%            5%

-Rationale: R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity will remain likely through 27 June along with a slight chance for an isolated R3 (Strong) event.
+Rationale: R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 28 Jun given the history of AR3723 and

 ```